eeiler/Team-8-ERPNext/Code Analysis/Code Analysis.md

 I found that a lot of the resources and input validation is handled via other files or the frappe packages, and some of the functions require further investigation within the frappe packages and support files on whether the correct authentication is checked, in addition to the result of various thrown errors and logs.

+The password strength file didn't present any major issues related to the CWE checklist we did our manual analysis with.
+It was a well written, well commented program that mainly acheived its purpose in encouraging users to create strong passwords without compromising them to malicious players in the process.

 ### Planned Contributions
 We believe the rewriting of the literal as a constant in the auth.py file is a notable contribution that this team can make.
 It may seem like a smaller change, but many small changes can easily add up.
 Especially if someone is able to make a necessary change in one spot rather than eight.
 This contribution will be done by our team writing in the new constant and referencing the constant anywhere that the literal was being used.
 It will then be explained and sent in a pull request to the main codebase for approval.